jesse-wei/jessewei.dev-PaperMod/content/posts/setup_site/index.md

     alt: "Hugo logo"
     caption: "Hugo logo"
     hidden: false
-summary: "This post provides an overview of Hugo (PaperMod theme) and details the steps I took in setting up website."
+summary: "This post provides an overview of Hugo (PaperMod theme) and details the steps I took in setting up this website."
 tags: ["Hugo", "PaperMod", "Markdown", "HTML", "CSS", "Blog", "Website", "Portfolio"]
 ---

 ## Introduction

 This post was written with two audiences in mind: people who are new to Hugo and people with Hugo experience.
 If you're new to Hugo, then I recommend reading this post from start to finish.
-If you have experience with Hugo, then I recommend skimming this post.
-Specifically, I would read [Clone/fork](#clonefork) for setup instructions and then skip over the Hugo/PaperMod overview to get to [My website](#my-website), which describes specific features of my website.
+If you have experience with Hugo, then I recommend skimming.
+Specifically, I would read [Clone/fork](#clonefork) for setup instructions and then skip over the [Hugo/PaperMod overview](#overview-of-hugo-and-papermod) to get to [My website](#my-website), which describes specific features of my website.
+Please see the Table of Contents above if you haven't already.

 To make this website, I used the static site generator [Hugo](https://gohugo.io/) with the [PaperMod](https://github.com/adityatelange/hugo-PaperMod) theme.
 I use [Netlify](https://www.netlify.com) to host.